lucaPort03/DPMRev2/README.md

 4. Detect metal presence across the delay-aligned sensor array and drive a flap actuator (via GPIO → PLC) with configurable timing.
 5. Forward a merged `DPM_Forward_Packet_t` to a PC for GUI visualisation.

+**Important:** Any code regeneration via STM32CubeMX or STM32CubeIDE will result in code in app_netxduo.c and app_netxduo.h to be reverted to the original state.
+If this happens, simply recopy and paste the code from this repository to restore functionality.
 ---

 ## Project File Tree